US Online Sports Betting

-As of January 2021, legal online sports betting is available in nearly two-thirds of US states including: Arizona, Connecticut, Michigan, Nevada, New Jersey, New Hampshire, Pennsylvania, Colorado, Rhode Island, Iowa, Indiana, Tennessee, Oregon, Illinois, Washington D.C, and West Virginia.
+As of February 2024, legal online sports betting is available in nearly two-thirds of US states including: Arizona, Connecticut, Michigan, Nevada, New Jersey, New Hampshire, New York, Pennsylvania, Colorado, Rhode Island, Iowa, Indiana, Tennessee, Oregon, Illinois, Washington D.C, Virginia and West Virginia.
 All of these states offer mobile sports betting from anywhere within state borders, on state-regulated platforms.

 Several other states have passed legislation to legalize online sports betting, with the actual launch of those platforms yet to come.

 The U.S. sports betting industry appears to be in the beginning stages of a boom period, and those states offering legal mobile betting are poised to be at the forefront.

 New Jersey, for example, has seen 80 percent of its sports betting handle produced from online and mobile bettors since launching its mobile platforms in August 2018.
 New Jersey’s overall sports betting revenue is second only to Nevada, and the impact of mobile betting on those totals could be an indicator of things to come in other states.

 The first two companies to launch mobile sports betting in New Jersey, DraftKings Sportsbook and FanDuel Sportsbook, lead the U.S. in mobile sports betting revenue.
 Both companies are aggressively expanding U.S. operations and are in a position to lead the rapidly growing market.

 Legal sports betting (both retail and mobile) produced nearly $1.4 billion in revenue in the U.S. from June 2018 through March 2020, and those numbers should continue to rise.